vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 Don’t stop me now
 -----------------

-Over our two articles on this topic, we’ve gone through a pretty rapid-fire survey of the most important parts of good `:runtime` and `'runtimepath'` usage for your own personal `~/.vim` directory—and yet, with every example, we’ve demonstrated merely a few simple possibilities of what can be done with this design.
+Over our two articles on this topic, we’ve gone through a whirlwind tour of the most important parts of good `:runtime` and `'runtimepath'` usage for your own personal `~/.vim` directory—and yet, with every example, we’ve demonstrated merely a few simple possibilities of what can be done with this design.

-The “overlaying” runtime directory approach Vim takes to its configuration is one of the best things about the editor, striking a great balance between user customizability for enthusiasts and “hard core” Vimmers and their particular areas of interest, while still working just fine out of the box for everyone and everything else.
-With trading vimrc files being a cultural tradition since the 90s, it’s so easy to overlook what’s possible just outside the box.
+The “overlaying” runtime directory approach Vim takes to its configuration is one of the best things about the editor’s design.
+It strikes a balance between user customizability for Vim enthusiasts and their particular areas of editing interest, while still working just fine out of the box for everyone and everything else.
+With trading vimrc files being a cultural tradition since the 90s, it’s so easy to overlook what’s possible just outside the single-file box.
+The Emacs community has adapted readily to trading [`.emacs.d` directories][ed], having had [just the same problems as we do now][ep]—we need to catch up!

-The author hopes you have a new appreciation for the power that this much-overlooked design gives to you—all of it attained not by mastering an entire language like Emacs Lisp, but merely by putting a few small, relatively simple files in just the right places on your filesystem.
-There’s some kind of aesthetic appeal in that—maybe even a kind of weird beauty that only a Vimmer could love.
+The author hopes you have a new appreciation for the power that the much-overlooked `'runtimepath'` design gives to you—all of it gained not by mastering an entire language like Emacs Lisp, but merely by putting a few small, relatively simple files in just the right places in your home directory.
+There’s some kind of aesthetic appeal in that—maybe even a weird kind of beauty that only a Vim enthusiast could love.

 [ai]: https://vimhelp.appspot.com/options.txt.html#%27autoindent%27
 [bn]: https://www.gnu.org/software/bash/manual/html_node/The-Set-Builtin.html